Why You Need Long-Lasting Content? 12 Tips and Formats for Creating Evergreen Content

 Here are some standard formats that you can follow to produce long-lasting content:

 - List Posts: Over the years, list posts have become very popular.
 They have a high retention rate and gain high traffic.
 List posts are quick to read, to-the-point, and easy to follow.
 You can create a list of anything, including useful content marketing tools, or a list of your favorite books, and more.
 Listed posts always bring value to your readers.
+For example, The Dog Book Company created an epic list of interesting dog facts on their blog.

 - “How to” Tutorials and Guides: These are extensively researched and well-written posts that provide all the critical information to readers in one place.
 Usually, this type of evergreen content is longer than the average posts.
 It presents details in an easy to understand manner so that the readers can follow it without getting confused.